MichalOpoka/ecfr/cfr/title-46-Shipping/chapter-I-Coast-Guard-Department-Homeland-Security/subchapter-C-Uninspected-Vessels/part-28-Requirements-Commercial-Fishing-Industry-Vessels/subpart-I-Citizenship-Waiver-Procedures/section-28.1105.md

 (v) Email address (if applicable);

 (2) Information on fishing vessel(s) for which the owner, operator, or employer requests a citizenship waiver.
-For each listed vessel, the owner's, operator's, or employer's must include -
+For each listed vessel, the owner's, operator's, or employer's must include—

 (i) Fishing vessel name;